 Eating sunflower seeds has long been an American pastime, particularly at baseball games.
 As anyone who has been to a baseball game can tell you, the floor of the bleachers is usually littered (and in some stadiums, covered) with the hulls of sunflower seeds.

-So why can’t we eat the shell?
 The truth is, like many things in nature around us, you can eat it, but you may not like the results.
 The result of my trying to eat the shells of the sunflower seeds at the ball game that fateful summer?
 A weekend at home in discomfort.
 Though I was fortunate to experience only mild stomach pain, eating lots of sunflower seed shells has been known to cause constipation that can result in painful blockage.
 Additionally, the sharp edges of the shells can cause tears in your esophagus or elsewhere along your digestive tract.
 Another reason to spit the shells instead of eating them.

 Why do sunflower seeds have shells in the first place, you may ask?
 I’ve heard that the sunflower seed shells are there for the same reason that nuts have hard shells too; the shells protect the fruit inside once the nut or seed has fallen from the plant.
 The nut allows the seed to stay intact long enough to germinate and produce another nut tree or seed plant.